 You can download the latest chipset drivers from the manufacturer’s website.
 Once download is done, just double-click on the downloaded file and follow the on-screen instructions to install the driver on your computer.

-Manually updating drivers takes time and requires a bit of technical knowledge.
-If you don’t have time or knowledge to update the chipset drivers manually, you can do it automatically with Driver Booster.
-Just a few clicks are required.
+If you don’t have the time and computer skills to update the drivers manually, you can do it automatically with Driver Easy.

 4) After updating the driver, check to see if the Intel 6 series C200 chipset USB driver issue is resolved.